Philadelphia Business Interruption Insurance Attorney

 Not long after SB 1114 was proposed, Senator Iovino proposed Senate Bill 1127.
 SB 1127 creates several rules of construction when it comes to Pennsylvania business interruption insurance policies.
 For example, the following are terms that the bill would define:

 - Property damage (within a structure): The bill provides that “if a person positively identified as having been infected with COVID-19 has been present” in a building, “that area of business activity shall be deemed to have experienced property damage.”

 - Property damage (within a municipality): The bill also explains that “Buildings, offices, retail spaces, structures, plants, facilities, commercial establishments and other areas of business activity … are deemed to have sustained property damage” if they are located in a city where there has been at least one person diagnosed with COVID-19 or the existence of COVID-19 has been documented.

-Speak with a Knowledgeable Business Insurance Attorney Today
+Consult With a Knowledgeable Business Insurance Attorney Today

 Insurance companies can be notoriously difficult to work with.
 While Philadelphia business owners may have done everything they thought possible to protect their business from the effect of something such as the COVID-19 pandemic, insurance companies may still deny a claim.
 The Philly insurance dispute attorneys at MyPhillyLawyer have extensive experience enforcing business owners’ rights under their insurance policies.
-We have decades of collective experience holding insurance companies to their obligations, and standing up for the rights of businesses as well as individuals who have been injured in all types of personal injury accidents.
-To learn more, call 215-254-6391 locally or toll-free at 866-907-2231.
-You can also fill out our online form and an experienced attorney will reach out to you as soon as possible.